Washington Manual of Surgery Podcast

 The Washington Manual of Surgery Podcast provides quick access to essential surgical knowledge for busy trainees, surgeons and students.
 You’ll get clear guidance on surgical decision-making, procedures and diseases, presented by expert faculty and residents from the Department of Surgery at WashU Medicine.
 This podcast is designed as a companion to the 9th edition of the bestselling Washington Manual of Surgery.

-Nevertheless, we are honored to have him talk neonatal and infant surgery — Join general surgery resident Dr. Horacio Carvajal for a discussion with Dr. Warner.
-This episode of the Washington Manual of Surgery Podcast focuses on surgical scenarios related to GI illness in infants and serves as a companion to Chapter 39 of the 9th edition of the bestselling Washington Manual of Surgery.
+Let’s talk NSTI – Join general surgery resident Dr. Tiffany Brocke for a discussion with Dr. Lindsay Kranker, surgical critical care specialist and assistant professor of surgery with expertise in comprehensive trauma/emergency surgery care.
+This episode of the Washington Manual of Surgery Podcast will focus on the assessment and treatment of necrotizing soft tissue infections and serves as a companion to Chapter 11 of the 9th edition of the bestselling Washington Manual of Surgery.

 ——————————-